 How to Get Into UCLA

-And because high test scores play a huge role in getting into UCLA, it’s important to start prepping for the ACT and SAT as early as possible.
+And because high test scores play a huge role in getting into UCLA, it’s important to start prepping for the ACT and SAT as early as possible to become a highly competitive candidate.
 Check out this great free 1-week SAT free trial and free 1-week ACT free trial to get you started!

 Happy studying and best of luck!!!